 Years

-Land improvements 2-20
+I and improvements 2-20

-Buildings 2-45
+Land improvements Buildings 2-20

-Machinery and other equipment 2-20
+Machinery and other equipment 2-43

 Leasehold improvements Length of lease

 Goodwill and Other Purchased Intangible Assets

 Goodwill and other purchased intangible assets are amortized on a straight-line basis over weighted average periods of 35 years and 14 years, respectively.
 Goodwill and other purchased intangibles balances are included in the identifiable assets of the industry segment to which they have been assigned and amortization is charged against the respective industry segment operating margin.
 The recoverability of goodwill and other purchased intangibles is evaluated at least annually considering the projected future profitability and cash flow of the operations to which they relate.
 When it is determined that an impairment has occurred, an appropriate charge to operations is recorded.
 Charges of \$1 million, \$7 million and \$9 million were recorded in 2000, 1999 and 1998, respectively, for purchased intangible assets no longer considered recoverable from future revenues.